orb-lang/helm/doc/md/helm/txtbuf.md

    end
 end
 ```

-### Txtbuf:firstNonWhitespace()
+### Txtbuf:firstNonWhitespace\(\)

-Moves to the first non-whitespace character of the current line.
+Moves to the first non\-whitespace character of the current line\.
 Return value
-indicates whether such a character exists.
+indicates whether such a character exists\.
 Does not move the cursor if the
-line is empty or all whitespace.
+line is empty or all whitespace\.

 ```lua
 function Txtbuf.firstNonWhitespace(txtbuf)